 Without a high customer retention rate, a SaaS company will shut down, no matter how great the other metrics are.

-In this age and especially in the SaaS space, you need to have a proactive approach.
+In this age and especially in the B2B SaaS space, you need to have a proactive approach.
 Otherwise, customers will churn and you will neither be able to find the reason nor do anything about it.
-Know more, on why customer retention is important in B2B SaaS.
+Know more, about why customer retention is important in B2B SaaS.

-According to Paul Reeves, CEO of Customer Kaizen, which helps tech companies leverage Customer Success profitably, the first step is to understand what the customer wants to achieve, how they measure that, and then ensuring the subsequent steps are designed to deliver and track that.
+According to Paul Reeves, CEO of Customer Kaizen, which helps tech companies leverage Customer Success profitably, the first step is to understand what the customer wants to achieve, how they measure that and then ensure the subsequent steps are designed to deliver and track that.